UzairKhan907503/FoodStore/README.md

 ## Architecture

-This app is using stack of architectures like multi feature modules, Clean Architecture, MVI Architecture that makes it highly scale-able SOLID principles were kept in mind while developing the project.
+This app is using stack of architectures like multi feature modules, Clean Architecture, MVI Architecture that makes it highly scale-able, SOLID principles were kept in mind while developing the project.
 By using this architecture every feature have their own clean architecture implemented within it.
 Every module will have their own resources and testing logics If its not being used anywhere else.

 ## Modules

-To make this app highly scale-able every feature is separated out in a new module, with feature based modules there are also some service based modules i.e., 'data'
+To make this app highly scale-able, every feature is separated out in a new module, with feature based modules there are also some service based modules i.e., 'data'

 ### App Module